caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

 **flag_elevation**
 --------------------------------------------------

-  Flag antennas with pointing elevation outisde the selected range through CASA FLAGDATA.
+  Use CASA FLAGDATA to flag antennas with pointing elevation outside the selected range.

   **enable**

     *bool*, *optional*, *default = False*

-    Enable the flag_elevation segment.
+    Enable the 'flag_elevation' segment.

   **low**

     *float*, *optional*, *default = 0*

     Lower elevation limit.
-Antennas pointing at elevation below this value are flagged.
+Antennas pointing at an elevation below this value are flagged.

   **high**

     *float*, *optional*, *default = 90*

     Upper elevation limit.
-Antennas pointing at elevation above this value are flagged.
+Antennas pointing at an elevation above this value are flagged.